garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 5 Routing.md

 If you completed the exercise, congratulations!
 You learned how to calculate a driving route using a web service and display the route on the map.

 Ready for more?
 Choose from the following bonus challenges:
 - Instead of hard-coding your ArcGIS Online username and password, challenge the user for a username and password.
-Runtime for macOS will do this automatically, but it would be very handy for the user if you wrote code to put up your own username/password dialog and store the resulting login token.
 - In fact, you can do even better than creating your own username/password dialog.
 A wise user will feel nervous about typing his or her username and password into an arbitrary app.
 You can give the user some reassurance by implementing an OAuth 2.0 user login, in which ArcGIS Online (or ArcGIS Enterprise) generates a login page, which you display in a web control.
 That way, your program never directly handles the username and password, but you get back a short-lived token that you can use to authenticate to ArcGIS services.
 See if you can implement an OAuth 2.0 user login for the routing.
 - Allow the user to add more than two points for the route.
 - Allow the user to add barriers in addition to stops.
-- Look at the properties you can set on [`AGSRouteParameters`](https://developers.arcgis.com/macos/latest/api-reference/interface_a_g_s_route_parameters.html) and try a few of them to change the routing behavior.
+- Look at the properties you can set on [`AGSRouteParameters`](https://developers.arcgis.com/ios/latest/api-reference/interface_a_g_s_route_parameters.html) and try a few of them to change the routing behavior.

 That concludes the exercises for this workshop.
 Well done!